What happens when you take charades and cross it with Pictionary?

 You get a brand new game – one I’ve named “Dract”.

-I intially tested “Dract” out on our unsuspecting group of middle and high schoolers that we were teaching when we lived in Kentucky.
+I intially tested the icebreaker game “Dract” out on our unsuspecting group of middle and high schoolers that we were teaching when we lived in Kentucky.

 The game kept us on our toes as we never knew if they were going to act or draw out the clue.